Why is this medication prescribed?

 Before taking imatinib,

-- tell your doctor and pharmacist if you are allergic to imatinib or any other medications.
+- tell your doctor and pharmacist if you are allergic to imatinib, any other medications, or any of the ingredients in imatinib tablets.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you are pregnant or plan to become pregnant.
-You should not become pregnant while you are taking imatinib.
+You will have to take a pregnancy test before starting treatment, You should not become pregnant while you are taking imatinib and for 14 days after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you become pregnant while taking imatinib, call your doctor.
 Imatinib may harm the fetus.

-- tell your doctor if you are breast-feeding.
-You should not breast-feed while you are taking imatinib.
+- tell your doctor if you are breastfeeding.
+You should not breastfeed while you are taking imatinib and for one month after your final dose.

 What special dietary instructions should I follow?